douglashiwo/BoundaryDetection/README.md

 # BoundaryDetection(Accepted as an AAAI 2024 full paper)

-1.These are the implemented codes and hybrid text dataset for our boundary detection model TriBERT (https://arxiv.org/abs/2307.12267).
+1.These are the implemented codes and hybrid text dataset for our boundary detection model TriBERT (https://arxiv.org/abs/2307.12267), which has been accepted as a full paper on AAAI 2024.

 2.For details about the boundary detection model TriBERT and how the hybrid essay dataset was constructed.Please refer to our paper: